annsudhart/Department-Financial-System/webserver/README.md

 <Directory "/Users/ahsudharta/Documents/web-server/mainserver/mainserver">
 ~~~
 Replace the following lines of code with the proper file pathways, and that it matches up with the output of the terminal script `mod_wsgi-express module-config`.
-5. Run the server!
+4. Run the server!
 On the command line terminal go to the directory where web-server is and then run `./Apache24/bin/httpd.exe`.
 Then go to your web browser and type in localhost/main.

 ## Current Status
-Able to connect to the T-SQL Server.
-However, T-SQL input processing/validating still needs to be done.
-Still need to work on the interface design.
+Working on displaying to user if they are connected to the database or not before running SQL code

+## Development Status
+Created part of the main page as per the interface design.
+Just waiting on more details
+that I can work on.